Azure-Samples/iot-edge-deployment-engine/README.md

 ### Overview

 Provides API and scheduler functionalities to manage engine.
-Swagger UI is fully supported and can be opened via http://localhost:7071/api/swagger/ui.
+Swagger UI is fully supported and can be opened via the following [URL][def].

 ### LayeredDeployment

 Provides the following endpoints:

 - submit a new layered deployment manifest to be stored
 - retrieve deployment manifest file content by a specified file path

 ### AutomaticDeployment

 Provides the following endpoints:

 - submit a new automatic deployment manifest to be stored
 - retrieve deployment manifest file content by a specified file path